Advertisement

 “What she has to go through is unthinkable.
 Truly unimaginable.
 She’s a person that had big plans for her life.
 She had dreams.
 She had hopes.”

 Betsy’s relationship with Dr Samuel Finnix (played by Birdman star Michael Keaton) is a close one.
-And it is mirrored off screen.
+And it is mirrored off-screen.
 “I love him,” grins Dever, when talk turns to Keaton.
 “He’s truly a legend.”

 The doctor is a pillar of the local community, its eyes and ears, a steadfast and scrupulous medical professional.
 And like so many others, he was wooed by the Purdue salesforce and convinced – against his better judgement – that this opioid, unlike other similarly strong painkillers on the market, was not addictive.
 So, like thousands of doctors across the country, Finnix prescribed it.
 Repeatedly.
 And, like millions of people across the country, Betsy became addicted as use of the drug spread like wildfire through her community.

-“She was just going to see her doctor for some back pain, to make the pain go away so she could continue going to work,” says Dever.
+“She was just going to see her doctor for some back pain, to make the pain go away so she could continue going to work,” said Dever.
 “It’s just heartbreaking.
 I really did feel a desperate need to really dive into all of it and make sure I was giving my everything to her.
 Because she deserved it.

 “What’s so great about Dopesick is that we see the cause and effect.
 We see the origin of where this all began and how it affected the people who were addicted, how it affected their families.